 The top request was diesel emissions system training at 44 percent of the total responses, followed by electrical systems at nearly 25 percent, and then a big fall-off at 10 percent for preventive maintenance.
 Training requests for alternative fuel systems came in at 7 percent, trailed by other issues that ranged from phantom engine fault codes to rust mitigation.

 Professional development is helping mechanics expand their knowledge amid an era of changing technologies on school buses.
 Each fuel type has its own independent requirements.
-With the expansion of propane and emergence of multiple electric battery-powered vehicles, school bus operators are seeking resources to help mechanics/technicians handle different fuels in the shop.
+With the expansion of propane and the emergence of multiple electric battery-powered vehicles, school bus operators are seeking resources to help mechanics/technicians handle different fuels in the shop.

 For example, the school transportation team at the Huntington Beach Union High School District in Southern California has proactively added new vehicle technologies to its fleet.
 The district started 2019 on a high point, with the delivery of 15 new Thomas Built CNG buses, which was made possible through a grant from the South Coast Air Quality Management District (SCAQMD).